Strobe lights

 life too.
 Make yourself a large disc out of cardboard or hardboard and cut evenly

-spaced, radial slits into it (ones running from the centre toward the
+spaced, radial slits into it (ones running from the center toward the

 circumference).
 Set the wheel spinning (either with your hand or,